SINGAPORE, SOUTHEAST ASIA

 Dinner – Vatos Urban Tacos

 Although there are many delicious middle eastern restaurants to choose from around this area.
-I could not go by without recommending one of my favourite restaurant in Singapore.
+I could not go by without recommending one of my favourite restaurants if you only can be in Singapore in 1 day.
 This fusion style restaurant (Korean and Mexican, yes you heard right), not only have delicious food, but it encompasses a fun, lively atmosphere, which has me coming back again and again.

 For gin lovers, you will not have seen anything quite like it, as it is the most extensive gin bar in the world.
 If you aren’t a gin-loving kind of person, don’t worry, the menu is extensive and encompasses everyone’s pallet.

 Set in the 1920s decore this place is like you have stepped right back in time.
 Make sure you book, as the wait can be hours long because unlike Din Tai Fung, this place is designed for you to sit back and chill.